uw-cmg/MAST-ML/docs/source/1_mastml_inputfile.rst

 This document provides an overview of the various sections and fields of the MAST-ML input file.

-A full template input file can be downloaded here: :download:`MASTML_InputFile <MASTML_InputFile.conf>`
+A full template input file can be downloaded here: :download:`MASTML_InputFile <MASTML_fullinputfile.conf>`

 *******************
 Input file sections